Godfrey Blunden

 After returning to England in 1944, he covered the battles in the Netherlands and Germany, while attached to the US Ninth Air Force and the US Ninth Army.

-He met Maria Rothenberg-Craipeau in Paris a month after the liberation of the city and after the war they both left for the United States, where they got married and lived eleven years.
+He met Maria Rothenberg-Craipeau in Paris a month after the liberation of the city and after the war they both left for the United States, where they married and lived eleven years.
 He worked for Time for 14 years as a reporter in New York and later as a correspondent in Paris and received a Guggenheim Fellowship for fiction in 1953.
 He left Time-Life in 1965 to concentrate on novels and non-fiction.
 The Blundens settled in Paris and later in Vence, France.
-He never returned to Australia and was a permanent expatriate and an exile, but he was a passionate Australian and never gave up his close bond with the country through exchanging letters and receiving visits from his extended family and later devoting most of his writing to Australian subjects and themes.
+He never returned to Australia, but was a passionate Australian and never gave up his close bond with the country through exchanging letters and receiving visits from his extended family and later devoting most of his writing to Australian subjects and themes.

-Blunden authored several novels, including A Room on the Route and The Time of the Assassins.
+Blunden authored several novels, including A Room on the Route (about the NKVD, predecessor to the KGB, during World War II) and The Time of the Assassins.
 His novel Charco Harbour is a modernist historical fiction on Captain James Cook and his journey along the Australian coast in 1768.

 He died in Paris in 1996.